lornebb/Venice-Drone-website/README.md

 ### Contact

 Contact page, again, focuses on what is important to the user.
 Firstly, mailing list to keep up to date.
 Simple input box with some on-brand humour beneath it.
-Beneath that is the various social network and external content links under another on brand sarcastic banner, and beneath that is the least used, necessary, but not fan focused promoter and managerial contacts.
+Beneath that is the various social network and external content links under another on-brand sarcastic banner, and beneath that is the least used, necessary, but not fan-focused promoter and managerial contacts.

 ### Features Left to Implement